digitalvectorz/ccarps/Essentials.md

 ## Automatic Success ##
 There are a lot of actions that characters will take that are trivial or common sense.
 These do not require a roll and are counted as autmatically succeeding.
 The only time these will need a roll are when there are adverse conditions (weather, battle, impeding injury, etc.) or when the Game Master says.
 Going from your home to store requires no roll; pushing a mugger away will.

+## Disposition ##
+The sum of a character's Attributes, Health, Oddities, and Skills, is referred to as their *Disposition*.
+A character's *Disposition* is tendency to act in a specific way.
+Much like the real world, a character's skillset, demeanor, and overall health oftentimes shines through in their personality.
+This can be said as generalizations for groups, communities, and nations as well.

+* **Attributes** are the core of a character.
+They greatly influence everything about the character.
+The base Attributes are averaged into secondary Attributes to make Skill creation and use easier, as well as to help minimize "min-maxing" a character's stats.

+* **Health Meter** is the sum of a character's Mental, Physical, and Spiritual health.
+The healthiest characters have nothing in these boxes.

+* **Oddities** are traits that are taken at character creation and provide a defining factor in a character's strengths and weaknesses, while also providing fuel for creative roleplay.
+They have a permanent passive effect on the character; they may boost skillsets, but may come at a cost Health detriments (or the other way around).

+* **Skills** are learned abilities that your character posesses.
+These are what a character knows how to do.
+Between these and Oddities, a character's personality